MicrosoftDocs/azure-docs/articles/active-directory/governance/entitlement-management-process.md

 If 2-stage approval is enabled, at least two approvers must approve the request, one from each stage, before the requestor can receive access.

-During stage-1, the First Approver will receive the access request email and make a decision.
-If they approve the request, all First Approver and alternate approvers in stage-1 (if escalation is enabled) will receive notification that stage-1 is complete.
+During stage-1, the first approver will receive the access request email and make a decision.
+If they approve the request, all first approvers and alternate approvers in stage-1 (if escalation is enabled) will receive notification that stage-1 is complete.
 Here is a sample email of the notification that is sent when stage-1 is complete:

 ![2-stage access request email](./media/entitlement-management-process/approver-request-email-2stage.png)

 After the first or alternate approvers approve the request in stage-1, stage-2 begins.
-During stage-2, the Second Approver will receive the access request notification email.
-After the Second Approver or alternate approvers in stage-2 (if escalation is enabled) decide to approve or deny the request, notification emails are sent to the first and second approvers, and all alternate approvers in stage-1 and stage-2, as well as the requestor.
+During stage-2, the second approver will receive the access request notification email.
+After the second approver or alternate approvers in stage-2 (if escalation is enabled) decide to approve or deny the request, notification emails are sent to the first and second approvers, and all alternate approvers in stage-1 and stage-2, as well as the requestor.

 ### Expired access request emails